johnny353535/yoi/docs/_pages/elements/callout.md

 ---

 # Callout

-Use this element to emphasize a small portion of text.
-Superimpose it upon images or banners to make bits of information visually stand out.
+<p class="intro">Use this element to emphasize a small portion of text.
+Superimpose it upon images or banners to make bits of information visually stand out.</p>

 | Styles         | [callout.less]({{ pathToSourceFile }}assets/less/elements/callout.less)                                                                           |
 | Base CSS-Class | `.callout`                                                                                                                                        |
 | Modifiers      | `.callout--large, .callout--rot-l, .callout--rot-r, .callout--dark, .callout--light, .callout--attention, .callout--positive, .callout--negative` |

 ## Basic Example

 The default `.callout` has dark text on light background.
 This is how it looks and how you write the markup:

 ```html